 - Side quests and the main quest are good to co-op.
 Keeping your progress in step with each other during co-op sessions makes things easier when you’re playing solo.

 - Collecting Data Clusters (and other collectibles like the statue destruction) is a good thing to do in co-op, since there are just so many of them to grab, and they count for both of you whenever either of you grab them.
+Just to be clear, though, if you’re playing with someone that has grabbed a data cluster you haven’t, it will still show up for you.
+They just won’t get credit when you pick it up.
+(Thanks, Xariann!)

 - Store Hacking is a good solo activity, since it requires that you stand in one place with no alien notoriety for a good minute or two.
 The chances of this happening in co-op when your partner is doing something else is relatively slim.